 The oncolytic mechanism of NDV

-The cells of various human tumors, such as liver cancer[24], glioblastoma[25], and lymphoma[26], have been shown to be sensitive to NDV.
+The cells of various human tumors, such as liver cancer[24], glioblastoma[25] and lymphoma[26], have been shown to be sensitive to NDV.
 In addition, because NDV RNA transcription and translation are not related to cell proliferation, the virus can target tumor stem cells, dormant tumor cells, and X-ray-irradiated vaccine tumor cells[27].

-The oncolytic mechanism of NDV mainly includes the following aspects.
+The oncolytic mechanism of NDV mainly include the following aspects.
 First, the virus selectively infects and replicates in tumor cells.
-Second, indirect effects of the innate and adaptive immune responses of the host immune system act against the virus, involving natural killer (NK) cells and cytotoxic T lymphocytes (CTLs) targeting the antigen[28,29].
-Third, the envelope protein also participates in oncolytic effect.
+Second, indirect effects of the innate and adaptive immune responses of the host immune system act against the virus, involving natural killer (NK) cells and cytotoxic T lymphocytes targeting the antigen[28,29].
+Third, the envelope protein also participates in the oncolytic effect.
 Fourth, the apoptotic pathway promotes the oncolytic effect.
 Fifth, the virus induces immunogenic death, necrosis and autophagy (Figure 2).

 The NDV envelope protein participates in oncolytic effects

 Studies have found that a variety of proteins of NDV can impact infected cells, and protein sequence characterization also revealed that M, L and F have a BH-3 domain that shows homology with the proapoptotic factor Bcl-2[30].
 Among these proteins, HN is an important immunogenic protein and virulence factor.
 Indeed, it has been reported that despite weaker efficacy than the parental NDV AF2240 strain, HN gene expression alone was able to induce apoptosis in human breast cancer MCF-7 cells[31].
-HN induces release of type I IFN from human peripheral blood mononuclear cells (PBMCs) and upregulates expression of TNF-related apoptosis-inducing ligand (TRAIL)[32].
+HN induces release of type I IFN from human peripheral blood mononuclear cells and up-regulates expression of tumor necrosis factor (TNF)-related apoptosis-inducing ligand (TRAIL)[32].
 He et al[33] constructed a novel oncolytic adenovirus containing the human telomerase reverse transcriptase (hTERT) promoter and expressing the HN protein of NDV (Ad-hTERTp-E1a-HN) that selectively inhibits esophageal cancer EC-109 cells and inhibits tumor growth in mice.
 In addition, studies have indicated that the M protein of NDV AF2240 strain binds to Bax through its BH-3 domain to promote the transfer of Bax from the cytoplasm to the mitochondrial membrane, thereby activating the intrinsic apoptotic pathway[34].

 The IFN system affects oncolytic activity

-NDV stimulates the body's immune system to produce a variety of cytokines with anti-tumor activity, such as various IFNs or tumor necrosis factor (TNF).
+NDV stimulates the body's immune system to produce a variety of cytokines with anti-tumor activity, such as various IFNs or TNF.
 Type I IFN exerts a direct antitumor effect by targeting tumor cells and tumor stem cells and can indirectly stimulate immune system activity to assist in tumor killing.
-The recombinant NDV obtained by inserting the influenza virus NS1 gene, which antagonizes the IFN system in mammalian cells, into the NDV Hitchner-B1 genome promoted apoptosis in human tumor cell lines and the B16 melanoma mouse model, with enhanced oncolytic effects[35].
+The recombinant NDV obtained by inserting the influenza virus NS1 gene, which antagonizes the IFN system in mammalian cells, into the NDV Hitchner-B1 genome promoted apoptosis in human tumor cell lines and the B16 melanoma mouse model with enhanced oncolytic effects[35].

 An apoptotic pathway is involved in the NDV oncolytic effect